AlexDev404/SquirrelOS/README.md

-# SquirrelOS - The successor of XenoOS
+# SquirrelOS - The successor of XeonOS
 A simple DOS like OS made in Assembly and C with a ported version of Stephen Brennan's [LSH](https://github.com/brenns10/lsh) Shell.

 ## Build